No two leads are created equal.

 - CREATE Smart Search lists identifying segments of leads with a specific important quality or trait.
 You can combine Tags with other search criteria as well.

-- Example: Search for everyone tagged as a Facebook Friend (so you can know that you have one on one communication capabilities with them) that has also attended a certain event (Stage).
+- Example: Search for everyone tagged as a Facebook Friend (so you know that you have one-on-one communication capabilities with them) that have also attended a certain event (Stage).